thaipham98/shopify-challenge-backend/README.md

 ```

 ## Additional requirement
-I chose the feature: Push a button export product data to a CSV.
-The feature is avaialble at the client side: https://shopify-challenge-frontend.thaipham98.repl.co/.
+I chose the feature: **Push a button export product data to a CSV**.
+The feature is avaialable at the client side: https://shopify-challenge-frontend.thaipham98.repl.co/.
 Click on the "Download me" button to export the data to a CSV.

 ## Running application
 - Client side is deployed on Replit.
 The URL is: https://shopify-challenge-frontend.thaipham98.repl.co/